-The Timiskaming sediments are intruded by syenite porphyries and lamprophyre dykes and sills.
+Syenite porphyries and lamprophyre dykes and sills intrude the Timiskaming sediments.
 Alkali stocks have intruded the Timiskaming Group and the supracrustal assemblage along the south margin of the synclinorium.
 Matachewan diabase dykes trending north-northeast cut all rocks in the area.

-The Larder Lake Break, and associated splay faults and fracture system, form a complex, major structural feature which transects and follows the trend of the Timiskaming Group at Kirkland Lake.
+The Larder Lake Break, and associated splay faults and fracture system, form a complex, major structural feature that transects and follows the trend of the Timiskaming Group at Kirkland Lake.
 This Break can be traced for about 200 miles from Matachewan west of Kirkland Lake all the way to the Grenville Front east of Louvicourt, Quebec.
 As well as Kirkland Lake, it passes through or near the important mining areas of Larder Lake, Rouyn-Noranda, Cadillac, Malartic, Val d'Or and Louvicourt.
 Numerous gold occurrences and gold mines are spatially related to this regional structure.